saavedrajj/checkout_demo/README.md

 * Make sure your webserver is running as a service.
 * Open the folder `checkout_demo`.
 * Select the `index.html` file.
-* Make the payment with
+* Make the payment with the following test credit card:
+** Credit card number: 4242424242424242
+** MM/YY: Any future date
+** CVV: 100 (Any other CVV will result on a failed transaction)

 ## Built With
 * [Javascript](https://www.ecma-international.org/publications-and-standards/standards/ecma-262/) - JavaScript is a high-level, often just-in-time compiled language that conforms to the ECMAScript standard..